×

 WHERE last_name IN ('გელაშვილი', 'გოგუაძე')

-Select all students which lastname is not any of the listed lastnames ('გელაშვილი', 'გოგუაძე') with
+Select all students which lastname is not any of the listed lastnames ('გელაშვილი', 'გოგუაძე') with NOT IN operatorSELECT *

 FROM students